KaanKalmi/i-love-web/md bestanden/PerformanceNow.md

     - Experiment with custom throttles, like 3G, LTE etc. So you get closer to a realistic user experience.
     - [coupon on csswizard](csswzz.it/perfnow25)
     - Slow down your backend, for local hosts
-    - If you know you got 800ms render blocking time, force it by delaying it with slowfil.es!
+    - If you know you got 800ms render blocking time, force it by delaying it with [slowfiles](https://slowfil.es/)!
     - Core web vitals are too big for local host
     - If you're working locally, measure locally!
     - You can test something 5 times, take the third result (ascending order) and thats your median for the result!